Restaurant SEO: 7 Tips To Boost Your Organic Performance

 Your website is the cornerstone of your restaurant’s online presence and SEO efforts.
 By building a professional, optimized website, you create an online home base for your restaurant that ranks well, converts visitors into diners, and communicates your brand efficiently.

 You need to make sure your website effectively showcases your cuisine and dining experience.
-But more importantly, it needs to be fast and mobile-friendly: almost 60% of all web traffic comes through mobile phones (as of March 2024).
+But more importantly, it needs to be fast and mobile-friendly: Over 60% of all web traffic comes through mobile phones (as of March 2024).

 Other elements of a well-optimized, user-friendly restaurant website include: